What do you prefer? A Real or Fake Christmas Tree?

 So when it comes time to getting a real Christmas tree and the best ways to help the environment you can choose first to buy local and enjoy fun outdoor activities with the family.
 You also want to choose trees from farms that minimize or use no pesticides and herbicides.
 Things to do with your family include cutting your own with a provincial permit, from land that must be kept clear anyway.
 You will find in many provinces; hydro right-of-ways have to be kept clear.
 If you must use an artificial tree the best way to help the environment is to avoid PVCs, which unfortunately most artificial trees are made of.
 These are bad for the environment and your health.
 Another way to help the environment when it comes to your tree choice is to purchase a potted evergreen.
 There are also places that you can rent a tree from.
 You can have a tree that you order, have delivered right to your home, and when the holidays are over they will pick it up for you.
 Another way to help the environment is to make your own DIY Christmas tree.
 Recycle old books, metal coat hangers, felt and scrap paper and get creative.
 Making your own Christmas tree is just one thing to do with your family over the holidays.

-Get Recipe / Learn More at David Suzuki Foundation
+Learn MORE at David Suzuki Foundation